 To that impressive shortlist we can now assuredly add the Ibiza.
 Although the SE Technology model in question differed noticeably from the FR version that we tested recently, the same virtues largely held true: the model is impeccably mannered, wonderfully easy-going and scrupulously well tuned for what’s intended.

 If there is a fault, it crops up immediately in the over-assisted feel of the electrically powered steering, which at low speeds has the wheel spinning around the column with the synthetic benevolence of a 30-year-old Cadillac.

 The trait is good for easy parking, typically bad for keen drivers.
 But over time, the attribute is simply absorbed into the amenably springy feel of the rest of the control weights, and if it ultimately lacks the tactility of a Fiesta’s rack, then it makes up for it with a fundamentally sound level of precision.

 Elsewhere, the compromise between desirable sensations and agreeable serenity seems well struck.

-Much like the interior, the chassis dynamic is best thought of as an unabashed attempt to rescale the first-rate efforts already made with the Leon and Mii – and like those models, the result is an almost interminably likeable front-drive hatchback.
+Much like the interior, the chassis dynamic is best thought of as an unabashed attempt to rescale the first-rate efforts already made with the Seat Leon and Mii – and like those models, the result is an almost interminably likeable front-drive hatchback.